GowtherZil/easy_tbot/docs/quick/handlers.md

 - Poll answer handler

 !!! note
-    For further information refer to official telegram bot api.
+    For further information refer to the official telegram bot api.

 ## Where to define a handler?